michaelravedoni/jekyll-book-framework/README.md

 ## Usage

-### Download
-Download the project using git:
+**Clone** the project using git:

 ```bash
 git clone https://github.com/michaelravedoni/jekyll-book-framework.git
 cd jekyll-book-framework
 ```

-Or, manually :

-[Download](https://github.com/michaelravedoni/jekyll-book-framework/archive/master.zip) the project and unzip it.
+Or, **download** manually : [Download](https://github.com/michaelravedoni/jekyll-book-framework/archive/master.zip) the project and unzip it.
+Once done:

-Then rename the folder with the name you want.
+1. Rename the directory with the name you want.
 For example: `my-book` (`JEKYLL-BOOK-NAME` in the following steps).
+2. Edit the configuration file (`_data/meta.yml`) as needed.
+3. Edit the stylesheet variables located in `book/styles`.
+4. Edit the book/work content files located in `book/text`.
+5. Install the dependencies, start and deploy the project (see below).

 ### Install
 To run the project, you have to install [Jekyll](https://jekyllrb.com/docs/installation/) (and therefore [Ruby](https://www.ruby-lang.org/en/documentation/installation/)).
 Also install [npm](https://www.npmjs.com/get-npm) if you want to easily deploy the FTP life application (see [_deploy_](#deploy)) or to easily run the project.